Practical Class Instructions:

 Primary Question: What are the real barriers (economic, social, health system-related) preventing attendance, and how do they interact?

-Option A: Focus Group Method
+Option B: Focus Group Method

 Hints for your design: